 Hazel Food Market

-When most people still sleep on a Saturday morning, the Pretoria Boeremark is already a bustle of activity where exhibitors set up their stalls and fill them up with fresh vegetables, fruits, meat, pastries and beautiful craft items.
+While most people are still sleeping on a Saturday morning, the Pretoria Boeremark is already a bustle of activity.
+This is where exhibitors set up their stalls and fill them up with fresh vegetables, fruits, meat, pastries and beautiful craft items.
 After shopping, it’s time to visit coffee bars to pick and choose your favourite treats and concoctions.
 Grab a pancake, a dairy casserole or porridge and kaiings and relax a while.
 All in all, the Pretoria Boeremark is a market by the people for the people.

 Waenhuiskrans Farm Market